quicwg/base-drafts/draft-ietf-quic-transport.md

 for the receiving part of a stream is "Recv".

-For a bidirectional stream, the receiving part enters the "Recv" state when the sending part of the stream initiated by the endpoint (type 0 for a client, type 1 for a server) enters the "Ready" state.
+For a bidirectional stream, the receiving part enters the "Recv" state when the sending part initiated by the endpoint (type 0 for a client, type 1 for a server) enters the "Ready" state.

 An endpoint opens a bidirectional stream when a MAX_STREAM_DATA or STOP_SENDING